xyzzy/xyzzy.github.io/_posts/2021-05-26-Show-HN-splash-codec.md

 ---
 layout: post
-title: "Show HN: Fractal zoomer and splash codec"
+title: "Show HN: Splash – Fractal zooming with a paint brush as video encoding"
 ---

 What started as a simple project to explore advanced javascript optimisations turned into something really big.